Where can I check if someone is registered to vote?

 Can someone register to vote if they are homeless?

-Yes they absolutely can vote.
-There is a detailed one pager from the league of women voters available at http://www.lwvny.org/advocacy/vote/RTVHomelessIndividuals.pdf.
+Absolutely!
 For their address, homeless individuals should enter the location of where they stay at night, which can be a street corner, a park, a shelter, a bus station, or any other location.
-This address will be used by the board of elections to assign you to the appropriate polling location.
+This address will be used by the Board of Elections to assign you to the appropriate polling location.

 The address you give as your mailing address may be that of a local advocacy organization, shelter, outreach center, or anywhere else willing to accept mail on your behalf.
 Your mailing address does not have to be your residential address.